Bin-Chen-Lab/GPS/README.md

-# GPS, an AI-platform for novel compound discovery using transcriptomics
+# GPS: an AI-platform for novel compound discovery using transcriptomics

 ![alt text](technical/GPS_GitHub.png)